TheRyanFurrer/coding-catchup/content/blog/weekly-summary-6-27-7-3.md

 path: weekly-summary-6-27-7-3
 date: 2021-07-05T16:30:50.875Z
 title: "Weekly Summary: 6/27 - 7/3 "
-description: What I got up to the week of 6/27/21
+description: My Journey to a Web Developer between 6/27/21 and 7/3/21
 ---
 Welcome to the 2nd installment in my "Weekly Summary" series where I provide quick recaps for what I worked on the previous week to help keep myself accountable.
 This is being posted a day later than usual as 7/4 was Independence Day for us Americans.